The Time That Dominates By R. Scott Rodin

 One of the most challenging topics to study in science, philosophy, and theology is the idea of time.
 One helpful teaching for me has been the distinction between chronos and kairos time.

-Chronos refers to the twenty-four hours in a day that is given in equal amounts to every person.
+Chronos refers to the twenty-four hours in a day that are given equally to every person.
 We cannot add to it or take away from it.
 It is dictated by the physical universe.
 Rich and poor alike have the exact same number of seconds every day, an equal inheritance as human beings on this planet.

 Kairos is redeemed time.
-When we invest our chronos time in acts of service, love, stewardship, worship, and rest, we transform it into kairos time.
-When we are driven by the things of this world, the desire to grow rich, the thirst to amass possessions and wealth, the hunger for position, pride, plaudits, power, and praise, we are stuck in a frantic desire to hold on to chronos time.
+When we invest our Chronos time in acts of service, love, stewardship, worship, and rest, we transform it into kairos time.
+When the things of this world drive us, the desire to grow rich, the thirst to amass possessions and wealth, the hunger for position, pride, plaudits, power, and praise, we are stuck in a frantic desire to hold on to chronos time.
 And it constantly slips through our fingers.

 Which kind dominates your life?
-As you shut out the lights and look back on your day, do you feel like the time just slipped away from you?
+As you shut out the lights and reflect on your day, do you feel like the time just slipped away?
 Do weeks pass with little to point to in terms of memorable moments that will linger in your memory for years to come?
-How driven are you by chronos days?
+How driven are you by Chrono’s days?
 And how will you create kairos moments?

 Instead, we are called to surrender all of our ownership of time and ask God to work in and through us to redeem every moment of it into an offering back to him.
 This is a supreme opportunity for us as steward leaders.
 We must challenge our people to be faithful stewards and, seeing their work as worship, lead them in meaningful work that will fill their days with kairos moments.
 To do so we must model what it looks like to allow kairos moments to take priority over our chronos-driven schedules.

 Here’s a challenge.
-Find a few moments of silence and think back to the week that has just passed.
+Find a few moments of silence and reflect on the week that has just passed.
 What are the first images that come to mind?
-A year from now, is there anything that happened in this past week that you will be able to remember clearly as if it were yesterday?
-Now think back a year ago and write down two or three memories that come to mind.
+A year from now, is there anything that happened in this past week that you can remember clearly as if it were yesterday?
+Now, think back a year ago and write down two or three memories that come to mind.
 Why are these so clear in your memory?
 These two exercises may help you identify what, for you, are kairos moments.

-Now look at your calendar for tomorrow.
-What would it mean for you to intentionally seek to create kairos moments in your day?
+Now, look at your calendar for tomorrow.
+What would it mean for you to seek to create kairos moments in your day intentionally?
 What will you have to set aside, choose not to do, or postpone in order to allow God to fill your day with kairos moments?